Paperless Catalog Conserves Resources and Lowers Prices

 Another way to opt out of catalog waste is to frequent digital website catalogs, such as ours, that offer secure transactions.

 Aside from being environmentally considerate, we think our decision to forgo a printed catalog is a well-educated choice.
-It pleases us to note that many colleges and universities offer prospective students the option of downloading school catalogs online.
+It pleases us to note that many colleges and universities no longer print paper catalogs.
 Seems blooming brilliant to us.